bzarei/HackTrick/README.md

 ```

 The crucial parts are
-- the DeploymentManager which is responsible to compute a merged manifest.json.
+- the `DeploymentManager` which is responsible to compute a merged `manifest.json`.
 Since we are still completely local,
-  it will only return the local manifest.json
+  it will only return the local `manifest.json`
-- A FeatureRegistry will be filled with the collected information
+- A `FeatureRegistry` collects all features and will be filled with the gathered information of the deployment manager.
+Since it knows about all registered components - local or remote -
+ a `<FeatureOutlet>` component is now available that renders any registered feature by name, which is the basis for a number of mechanisms.
-- The RoutingManager will compute dynamic routes based on the provided features and a handpicked "root" feature
+- The `RoutingManager` will compute dynamic routes based on the provided features and a handpicked "root" feature

-The routing logic will simply pick all features that have a defined "path" and add them as children to the desired
+  The routing logic will simply pick all features that have a defined "path" and add them as children - inserting a feature outlet - to the desired
   root feature, which in this case has a defined tag "portal" and has a visibility property that matches the current session state.

 Launching the application is now just a couple lines of code.